NCERT Syllabus for Class 12 English 2025-26 - Download Syllabus PDF

 • Vistas – Supplementary reader with engaging short stories and narratives.

-• Kaleidoscope (Elective) – A rich collection of short stories, poetry, drama, and non-fiction essays for students who opt for English Elective.
+• Kaleidoscope (Elective) – A rich collection of short stories, poetry, drama, and non-fiction essays for students who opt for the English Elective.

 This section consists of various types of questions, such as Multiple Choice Questions, Objective Type Questions, Short Answer Type Questions, and Long Answer Type Questions.
 These questions check different skills like comprehension, reading, understanding, explaining, and figuring out the meaning beyond the text.